FEAD-Tools/FEAD/Anomaly_Monitoring_Module/README.md

   Other packages can be installed according to dependency requirements.

-## Edge Monitoring

-First, edge monitoring is performed.
-By executing `score.py`, preliminary monitoring of edge-side data is conducted using predefined detection rules (refer to the "Monitor Detection Rules Documentation" deliverable).
-This generates the `nodes_with_encode_reduce_index_deldup_anomaly.csv` file.

-## Global Traceability Analysis
+## Locality-based Anomaly Analysis

 The training and testing data files are organized in the following directory structure with six subfolders:

 ### Directory Structure

 1. **data/**
- - Contains training and testing data for two scenarios: opensmtpd and log4jEnv
+ - Contains training and testing data for DARPA-TC (Due to Git file size limitations, the dataset is hosted externally.
+You can download it from: [Dataset Download Link](https://drive.google.com/file/d/13oWnCt1uPHjF5iIfUeNmNFoNByRl1_Qw/view?usp=sharing))
  - Each scenario includes `train.txt` and `test.txt`
- - Also contains `nodes_with_encode_reduce_index_deldup_anomaly_benign.csv` and `nodes_with_encode_reduce_index_deldup_anomaly_malicious.csv` for training and testing with anomaly scores

 2. **example_models/**
  - Contains ready-to-use example models for both scenarios
- - Models are organized in `models_no_anomaly` and `models_with_anomaly` based on whether anomaly scores are used

 3. **groundtruth/**
  - Contains true anomaly node information for both scenarios